Finding this flight

+Of course service will be more elegant and elaborate on long-haul international routes that the A350 is designed for.
 The amazing thing to me is that those in coach get essentially the same meal although in plastic containers.
 Imagine a U.S. airline that could serve 289 passengers in economy a meal on a flight that lasts about one hour.

 The lav in business class was clearly spanking new.